c2FmZQ/c2FmZQ/README.md

 A malicious server _could_ replace the contact's User ID and public key with someone else's, and make the user think they're sharing with their friend while actually sharing with an attacker.
 The command-line client application lets the user verify the contact's public key before sharing.
-(The android app doesn't)

-When viewing a shared album, the client has to trust that the shared content is "safe".
+When viewing a shared album, the clients have to trust that the shared content is "safe".
 Since the server can't decrypt the content, it has no way to sanitize it either.
-A malicious user _could_ share content that aims to exploit some unpatched vulnerability in the client's code.
+A malicious user _could_ share content that aims to exploit some unpatched vulnerability in the client code.

 Once an album is shared, there is really no way to completely _unshare_ it.
 The permissions on the album can be changed, but it is impossible to control what